alexshtf/alexshtf.github.io/_posts/2020-01-31-ProximalPointWarmup.md

 \right\}
 $$

 The  idea is known as the stochastic proximal point method[^ppm], or implicit learning[^impl].
 Note, that when the loss $$f$$ is “too complicated”, we might not have any efficient method to compute $$x_{t+1}$$, which makes this method impractical for many types of loss functions, i.e. training deep neural networks.
 However, it turns out to be useful for many losses.
+In the following series of posts we will explore ways to efficiently implement the method for some losses $$f$$ which are not too complicated, and demonstrate the method’s advantages over regular black-box approaches.

-Let us consider a simple example - linear regression.
+In this post, we begin by considering a simple example - linear regression.
 Our aim is to minimize

 $$
 \frac{1}{2n} \sum_{k=1}^n (a_i^T x + b_i)^2 \tag{LS}